leric2/GROMORA-harmo/documentation/main.md

 ### Error messages

-The transfer of error messages from the sub-routine *run_calibration* and *run_integration* is to be improved.
+The transfer of error messages from the sub-routine *run_calibration* and *run_integration* can be improved.

+### Operational script

+Think about the operationnal implementation of this script including:
+* files and folder path definition
+* filtering and outliers removal
+* ...